udevsio/DevOps-Bootcamp/README.md

 4. What is SSH?
    - 4.1 How to generate 4096 bit key?
    - 4.2 What is private/public key and how ssh authentication works?
-5. Networking - ping and curl
+5. Networking - curl
-   - 5.1 Explain how ping and curl requests works - ping/curl google.com (as detailed as possible)
+   - 5.1 Explain how curl requests work - `curl google.com` (as detailed as possible)
 6. Write Dockerfile for repo entity
    - 6.1 Build image from Dockerfile
-   - 6.2 Push image to your dockerhub
+   - 6.2 Push image to your dockerhub repo
    - 6.3 Ignore your output files and .gitignore file (this files should not be in the image)
 ---
 Extra:
-+ 1. Create AWS EC2 instance with Ubuntu 20.04 LTS
+  1. Create AWS EC2 instance with Ubuntu 20.04 LTS
     - 1.1 Add auto genrated domain of your ec2 instance to this readme - https://updateme.com
-+ 2. Install Docker and run your image in it
+  2. Install Docker and run your image in it
     - 2.1 Save output of docker ps to `username_docker.out` file
-+ 3. Install nginx and serve request to Docker container
+  3. Install nginx and serve request to Docker container
     - 3.1 Add url to the application to the readme - url: http://your-ip:your_app_port (edit this file)
-+ 4. Write Github Actions pipeline for auto build/deploy new image
+  4. Write Github Actions pipeline for auto build/deploy new image

 2x Extra:
 + Use terraform/ansible to setup first 3 steps from above task.